PSD2

 • Support at least TLS 1.2, and strong cipher suites (subject to continuous change)

-Account information services (AIS)
+Account Information Services (AIS)

 With these services you will be able to retrieve balances and transactions from your end users’ account.
 Read about our account information services here